Study + Internship in Granada Available Sessions

 About the Program

 Earn academic credit while immersing into local culture and workplaces in this study + internship opportunity.
 The Study + Internship program in Granada allows you to make steady progress toward your academic degree while developing practical skills in fields such as social work, healthcare, tourism, and education, and more.
 The program incorporates a professional internship placement into your semester or summer term abroad.
 In addition, you can complete a ACTFL Official Oral Proficiency Interview (OPI) at the CEA office to prove your language ability, whether it be for future employers or to become a foreign language teacher.
 Our strong academic focus and placements dedicated to meaningful experiences that make a real impact, allow you to take care of those degree requirements and give your career a boost all while gaining the international experience you’ve been seeking.
-Learn more about the benefits of a CEA internship.

 - 5/27/21 - 7/1/21